DAlexIV/RevolutTestTask/README.md

 2. Change the currency number to convert one amount to all the currencies
   * For this feature I'll store the currency of changed rate and it's number in the ViewModel field and update and rearrange rates accordingly.
 I think it doesn't worth to extract this logic to the Interactor or Repository, since it's not complex and I don't think that we should cache that data.
   * Talking about cache I think it's worth to save rates in the Repository to enable some minimal offline mode for the application.

+We probably could also create separate gradle modules for data, usecase and presentation layers for this feature to achieve better build time and code separation, but I'll skip this to save time during development

 Other things that we definitely need if this app will be in production: